Muokkaa

 Note

-By convention, all attribute names end with the word "Attribute" to distinguish them from other items in the .NET libraries.
-However, you do not need to specify the attribute suffix when using attributes in code.
-For example, [DllImport] is equivalent to [DllImportAttribute], but DllImportAttribute is the attribute's actual name in the .NET Class Library.
+By convention, all attribute names end with the suffix "Attribute" to distinguish them from other types in the .NET libraries.
+However, you don't need to specify the attribute suffix when you use attributes in code.
+For example, a [DllImport] declaration is equivalent to a [DllImportAttribute] declaration, but DllImportAttribute is the actual name of the class in the .NET Class Library.

 Attribute parameters